Texas Civil War Museum Summer 18 Speaker Series

 The actions of Hood’s Brigade are legendary and the men from Texas shared their experiences, both fascinating and harrowing, in their personal diaries, interviews, speeches and letters.
 Mr. Owen will share his research and allow us to view the soldier’s world as they saw it.

-The Rampant Porch Lizards Band will play a two hour set of Celtic, Scottish, Old English and Early American tunes from 10 a.m. to 12 noon at the White Settlement Historical Museum.
-There is no admission charge and all are…
+The Rampant Porch Lizards will play a two hour set of Celtic music from 10 a.m. to 12 noon at the White Settlement Historical Museum.
+There is no admission charge and all are welcome to attend.
+The Rampant Porch Lizards…